 After installing a solid or engineered wood floor, we strongly advise leaving it to ‘rest’ for 48 hours.
 This enables the wood to naturally expand and helps avoid any unpleasant surprises later on.

 There are a few important guidelines to follow to ensure your wood floor expands naturally and without any issues.
-First, move the wood floor strips to the room where you plan to lay them 48 hours prior to installation.
+First, Be sure to store your planks without unpacking them and without laying them directly on the floor.
 This gives the wood time to adapt to the ambient temperature and moisture levels.
 Next, place expansion wedges along the perimeter of the room.
 Finally, leave the wood to rest for 48 hours following installation before you replace any furniture.
 This will enable the strips to expand without any damage.

 Failure to follow these guidelines can result in the wood floor warping after installation, leaving the strips slightly curved.
 In the worst-case scenario, the wood may come away from the floor if it is unable to expand.